 The Don E. Adleta TypeShop and Bindery at Ohio University is a place and a plan.
 Currently, it serves the curriculum needs of the School of Art+Design, but will soon be relocated.
 This relocation presents some challenges, but it also reveals some visionary opportunities.

 My research is a rigorous visual and theoretical search for coincidences that expose the core of a quest.
 It combines rational and intuitive thinking.
-Logic is always active, but logic does not make me blind to the happy accident.
+Logic is always active, but logic does not make me blind to happy accidents.